‘Salt, Health and Light’ Community Health Project

 The project was initiated by Dr Peg Cumberland after Bishop Mark Van Koevering told her of the repeated requests he’d received from local communities for the Diocese to open health centres in the area.
 Peg who had already set up two other health projects in Mozambique, spent several weeks meeting with communities listening to their concerns and hopes and working with them to develop a plan that would respond to the area’s health in ways that made optimal use of local resources.

 The plan involved training local volunteers to become Community Health Workers (CHW’s) and setting up community health committees to oversee the CHW’s and mobilise the wider community to participate in health interventions.
 Since the project’s inception more than 440 CHW’s have been trained.
 The services they provide include health education, treatment of common illnesses, ante-natal care and safe delivery, family planning, HIV counselling and testing and data collection.

 A project team was established to help train the CHWs and committees and provide on-going supervision and support.
-This team, now led by Rebecca Vander Meulen have now taken over the running of the project from Peg and she has turned her attention to innovative Epilepsy treatment and training.
+This team have now taken over the running of the project and Peg has now turned her attention to innovative Epilepsy treatment and training.
 The project area has grown to cover 28,000 people living in 52 communities along 90 miles of the shore of Lake Niassa and in the adjacent mountains.

 Regular monitoring has shown a decline of more than 60% in child mortality, a 300% increase in vaccination coverage and a 500% increase in pregnant women attending two or more ante-natal consultations.
 The Provincial Health Department is requesting the Diocese to replicate the project in other districts.